dsisco11/ThinGin/README.md

 ThinGin (Thin rendering Engine) is intended to provide an efficient abstraction layer overtop the most common rendering APIs (Vulkan, DirectX, OpenGL).

 ### Abstraction layer
-An abstraction layer for rendering APIs is an intermediate interface which provides conveniant abstractions for the fundamental concepts which all graphics APIs support.
+A Rendering API asbstraction layer provides conveniant abstractions for the fundamental concepts which all graphics APIs support.
 Concepts such as: Meshes, Shaders, GBuffers, Textures, Compute Resources, Etc.

 ### Refactor Status